 I joined the UNSW Business School under the Strategic Hires and Retention Pathways (SHARP) scheme in July 2017.

-Currently, I am an Editor of the journal Insurance: Mathematics and Economics, and an Associate Editor of several journals including TEST, Applied Stochastic Models in Business and Industry, Statistics & Probability Letters, and Science China Mathematics.
+Currently, I am an Editor of the journal Insurance: Mathematics and Economics, and an Associate Editor of several journals including Applied Stochastic Models in Business and Industry, Statistics & Probability Letters, and Science China Mathematics.
 I am an Elected Member of the International Statistical Institute.